-LISTEN: Southwest Pilot Tammie Jo Shults Coolly Plans One-Engine, Emergency Landing
+LISTEN: Southwest Pilot Coolly Plans One-Engine, Emergency Landing

 In the cockpit of the Boeing 737 en route from New York to Dallas, Shults calmly informed air traffic control about the problems and arranged for emergency crews to meet her plane at its new destination.

-Here's what happened in mid-air, in an excerpt of audio recordings from the site LiveATC.net.
+Here's what happened in midair, in an excerpt of audio recordings from the site LiveATC.net.

 Air Traffic Recordings Of Southwest 1380, via LiveATC.net